 Speedometer Driver Gear Swapping out the Speedometer Driver Gear inside the transmission is the only way to adjust the speedometer in Mustangs with Mechanical Gauges.
 This method also works with some Electronic Gauged Mustangs, although this method is not as accurate as the previous two methods.

-Bearings and Install KitsIf your car is over or is close to 30,000 miles, your bearings are worn to your old gears.
-If you have less than 30,000 miles, it is generally accepted that you can install using just the install kit and your current bearings.
-Personally I always recommend getting the full install kit with new bearings.
+Bearings and Install KitsIf your Mustang is over or is close to 30,000 miles, your bearings are worn to your old gears.
+If you have less than 30,000 miles, it is generally accepted that you can install gears using just the install kit and your current bearings.
+Personally, I always recommend getting the full install kit with new bearings.
 It is cheap insurance to prevent having to replace your bearings and the parts the worn bearings damaged down the road.

 What Size Rear Differential Does my Mustang GT Have?